In this article, I will show you exactly how I went from skinny fat to ripped rather effortlessly in 12 weeks.

 So, what to do?

 It’s actually pretty simple, and that’s why I think it’s also very hard.
 People always looking, and I mean really looking for the one magical thing that will make them lean, slim, muscular and fit.
-But the truth is, there are no magical thing…
+But the truth is, there are no such thing…

 I’ve found two ways to do this, and they work best together.